-Activity is accounted for in the year that it takes place (not simply when cash payments are made or received) and with due regard to material levels of adjustment.
+Activity is accounted for at the point at which services are delivered to service recipients (not simply when cash payments are made or received) and with due regard to material levels of adjustment.
 In particular:

 - Revenue from contracts with service recipients, whether for services or the provision of goods, is recognised when (or as) the goods or services are transferred to the service recipient in accordance with the performance obligations in the contract. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet. - Expenses in relation to services received (including services provided by employees) are recorded as expenditure when the services are received rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where revenue and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
-Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for income that might not be collected.
+Where debts may not be settled, the balance of debtors is written down and a charge made to revenue for income that might not be collected. - Accruals are recognised where the value exceeds £5,000.